002A/ixora.io/projects/camera-3D/monoscopic-360-video-best-practices.rst

 Upload your video just like you would any other video file.
 With the meta-data it will be recognized as a 360 video file and will be processed accordingly.
 You will have to wait a bit for the video processing to complete.
 While you are waiting, write a helpful description that credits Processing and Camera3D for your video.

-There are other meta-data tools available, such as the one offered by `RICOH <https://theta360.com/en/support/download/>`_, a manufacturer of a popular 360 camera.
+There are other meta-data tools available, such as one offered by `RICOH <https://theta360.com/en/support/download/>`_, a manufacturer of a popular 360 camera.

 Pictures
 ++++++++